Please reach us at ThatWaterBeadLady@gmail.com if you cannot find an answer to your question.

 Historically in the US, product recalls are mainly voluntary.
 Congress set up the CPSC in the 1970s to work with industry rather than regulate it.
 The CPSC is unfortunately understaffed and under-resourced.
 CPSC's 539 employees are tasked with managing trillions of dollars of products.
 There are not enough investigators to adequately protect consumers.
 There are flawed laws which prevent the CPSC from warning consumers about harm, section 6(b)acts as “gag rule” preventing disclosing risks to the public without the approval of manufacturers and section 15(b) is fraught with ambiguity.

-This is the equivalent of arsonists telling the fire department when and if they can put out a burdening building.
+This is the equivalent of arsonists telling the fire department when and if they can put out a burning building.

 Online retailers use several techniques to escape accountability and regulatory oversight for injuries caused by their products.
 For example, after an injury occurs and sellers are notified, they often delete the original listing and repost the product under a different name.
 Sellers can also flood listings with fake positive reviews burying reviews that warn of danger.
 This type of behavior makes it more difficult for consumers, regulators, and researchers to see the complete picture of what harm a class of products is causing.